Blogs

 ⚙️ Strengthen Technical Controls

-• Email and endpoint protection
+• Deploy strong email and endpoint protection

 📉 Practice Proactive Risk Management

-• Monitor third-party vendors and supply chains
+• Monitor third-party vendors

-• Develop and test incident response plans
+• Build and test response plans in advance

 Conclusion